Governance, risk and compliance (GRC): Definitions and resources

 The best GRC strategy may be invisible.
 The goal is for your selected tools, technologies, and processes to become “baked into” the fabric of your organization so that any GRC standards and practices become a natural part of doing business.

 A governance, risk and compliance framework is a structured approach to implementing GRC processes.
-An effective framework offers a systematic way to identify, assess, prioritize, and mitigate risks, ensuring that business operations follow a consistent set of ethical and security standards and are in compliance with laws and regulations.
+A practical framework offers a systematic way to identify, assess, prioritize, and mitigate risks, ensuring that business operations follow a consistent set of ethical and security standards and comply with laws and regulations.

 While a GRC framework can stand on its own, organizations can also integrate it with other risk management standards to broaden their risk management strategy, including: